FAQs on Slinger Signaller Training Course

-The slinger signaller can also give the lifting equipment operator a clear indication of distances, as well as providing warnings of dangers and hazard.
+The slinger signaller can also give the lifting equipment operator a clear indication of distances, as well as providing warnings of dangers and hazards.

 The slinger signaller has the authority to suspend crane operations if conditions will not allow for safe practices

-To become a slinger signaller you must undergo training that teaches you the standard signs, different types of lifting accessory, weight estimation and centre of gravity of loads.
+To become a slinger signaller you must undergo training that teaches you the standard signs, different types of lifting accessories, weight estimation and centre of gravity of loads.

 The slinger/signaller training course teaches delegates the essential health and safety requirements, regulations and legal responsibilities that the job involves.